 - Video footage of the accident

-- Photos of any debris on the road
+- Photos of any debris on the road, the involved vehicles, and your injuries

-Shortly after your accident, the insurance company or the negligent party’s representative might try to contact you and get your side of the story.
-If that happens, notify your lawyer immediately.
-They will handle all communications for the remainder of your case.
+Shortly after your accident, the insurance companies involved might try to contact you and get your side of the story.
+If that happens, you can direct them to us.
+When you hire us to represent you, we will handle all communications for the remainder of your case.

-This service we provide is very important because insurance companies might try to trick you and have you admit fault for the accident so they don’t have to pay you as much as you are entitled to receive.
+This service we provide is crucial because insurance companies might try to use your words against you so they don’t have to pay as much as your damages may entitle you to.

-In addition to managing communications, we can file a claim with the other party’s insurance company on your behalf.
+In addition to managing communications, our firm can file a claim with the other party’s insurance company on your behalf.
 From there, we can negotiate for a settlement.
 If the other party refuses to pay you a reasonable settlement, we have no problem taking your case to trial.

 Following the Statutes of Limitations in Ohio

-If you decide that filing a lawsuit is the best legal route for you, you must be aware of state-mandated time limits, such as:
+If filing a lawsuit may be the best legal route for you, you must be aware of state-mandated time limits, including:

-- Ohio Revised Code (ORC) §2305.10, which gives you two years to file a personal injury lawsuit
+- Ohio Revised Code § 2305.10, which generally gives you two years to file a personal injury lawsuit

-- ORC §2125.02, which also gives family members two years to file a wrongful death lawsuit on behalf of their late loved one
+- Ohio Revised Code § 2125.02, which gives family members two years to file a wrongful death lawsuit on behalf of their late loved one

-It is imperative that you inform us about your case as soon as possible.
 If the statute of limitations runs out before you file, you will not be able to recover your damages.
 Although there might be exceptions to the deadline, they are rare.
+When you inform us about your case as soon as possible, our team will protect your right to sue.
+Doing so will give us leverage in negotiations and another legal route if we cannot secure a fair settlement.

 Forms of Compensation You Can Pursue After a Rideshare Accident in Marion

-In addition to the services listed above, a rideshare accident lawyer with our firm can evaluate and price all your damages, some of which might be:
+In addition to the services listed above, a rideshare accident lawyer with our firm can evaluate and price all your damages.
+Your financial recovery may include:

 - Medical bills